AtienoObwanda/PasswordLocker/README.md

 **Behavior Driven Development**
 ****
-*Upon getting started with the program, SI gives the user the option of Signing In while SU gives them the option Signing Up*
+*Upon getting started with the program, SI gives the user the option of Signing In while SU gives them the option Signing Up* <br />

 ![Alt text](./images/main.png?raw=true "Optional Title")

 *Users can also be able to:*